Risk management in the use of published statistical results for policy decisions: Illustration with a binomial policy outcome

 Since $\mathrm{E}[U_m^1]$ is non-negative for any $p$, the policy is implemented whenever $L > p_0$.

 The researcher's offer to pay $-Y_m^-$ is full insurance against a policy failure.
 More generally, a researcher could offer only partial insurance against a loss exceeding some amount $k \in (-c_m,0)$ of the total loss.
-If the researcher pays the implementer $-(Y_m-k)^-$ when the policy fails, the lower bound for the implementer's worst-case expected loss becomes
+If the researcher pays the implementer $-(Y_m-k)^-$ when the policy fails, the worst-case bound for the implementer's expected loss becomes

-If the implementer has no information about $\mathrm{Pr}(L > p_0),$ then they would take $\sup_{p < p_0} \mathrm{Pr}(L > p_0) =1$ and the worst-case expected loss is simply $k.$ The implementer will still use the decision rule if $k \geq \underline{u}.$ The implementer's decision is more challenging when $k < \underline{u}$ because the implementer must consider the false positive probability in the population of researchers who would insure losses beyond $k.$ Consequently, the implementer might scale back or not implement at all when $k < \underline{u}.$ This is discussed further in Section \ref{sec:partial_insurance}.
+If the implementer has no information about $\mathrm{Pr}(L > p_0),$ they would take $\sup_{p < p_0} \mathrm{Pr}(L > p_0) =1$ and the worst-case expected loss is simply $k.$ The implementer will still use the decision rule if $k \geq \underline{u}.$ The implementer's decision is more challenging when $k < \underline{u}$ because the implementer must consider the false positive probability in the population of researchers who would insure losses beyond $k.$ Consequently, the implementer might scale back or not implement at all when $k < \underline{u}.$ This is discussed further in Section \ref{sec:partial_insurance}.

-Another form of partial insurance is for the researcher to pay only a proportion $s \in (0,1)$ of the total loss, leaving the implemeter to pay $(1-s)Y_m^-$.
+Another form of partial insurance is for the researcher to reimburse only a proportion $s \in (0,1)$ of the total loss, leaving the implementer to pay the remaining $(1-s)Y_m^-$.
 The $s = 1-\alpha'$ case is particularly interesting.
-In this case, the researcher pays $-(1-\alpha')Y_m^-$ to the implementer, giving the implementer a expected net benefit of
+In this case, the researcher pays $-(1-\alpha')Y_m^-$ to the implementer, giving the implementer an expected net benefit of

 At worst, this expected net benefit is bounded as

 From the implementer's perspective, this level of insurance is at least as good as the researcher truthfully reporting their false positive probability in (\ref{eqn:worst_case_no_guarantee}).